Metabolic health built on your testing data.

-Your first session will be an in-person baseline testing session which includes both Resting Metabolic Rate (RMR) and Body Composition testing to give you a clear picture of how your body works - how much energy you burn at rest and what your body is made of.
+Your first session will be an in-person baseline testing session with the registered dietitian, which includes both Resting Metabolic Rate (RMR) and Body Composition testing to give you a clear picture of how your body works - how much energy you burn at rest and what your body is made of.
 This data forms the foundation of your personalized nutrition strategy.

 From here, we build on that foundation with a comprehensive nutrition assessment in your follow-up session.
 That’s where we dive deeper into your current habits, goals, and lifestyle to design a plan that’s targeted, sustainable, and results-driven.